Role: Casual Cricket Coach – Summer Camp Programme

 The main purpose of the role is:

-We are seeking an energetic and enthusiastic individual to join our dedicated and passionate team.
-If you have experience in sports development or community development and want to use the power of sport to empower communities and improve lives, then this role is for you.
+We are seeking energetic and enthusiastic individuals to join our dedicated and passionate coaching team.
+If you have experience in coaching/leading on sports holiday programmes or coaching within Cricket, then this is the role for you.

 Conditions of Employment: